greenm01/ec4x/docs/ec4x_specs.md

 Starbases are fortified with superior AI and sensors, making them formidable, with high defensive capabilities.

-## 5\.5 Planetary Bombardment
+## 5.5 Planetary Bombardment

 After orbital supremacy is achieved, planets are vulnerable to surface attack.
-Planetary shields, ground batteries, and ground forces are the last line of defence before invasion or blitz.
+Planetary shields, ground batteries, and ground forces are the last line of defense before invasion or blitz.

 Like space combat, planetary bombardment is simultaneous.
 No more than three combat rounds are conducted per turn.

-### 5\.5.1 Determine Hits
+### 5.5.1 Determine Hits

 The attacking player will total the AS value of their fleet's surviving squadrons and the defending player will total the AS strength of all remaining ground batteries.
 Both players roll on the Bombardment Table.